rtircher/iPerture/README.md

 ## Usage

+All the following instructions assume they are run from the project root directory.

 ### In development

 Use this handy command line that will

 - start the web server
 - watch changes to the haml and sass files
 - watch for changes in the Clojure code under test and run the spec automatically